 It’s low-maintenance and labelled a low-light plant, so it will always adapt to any space in which you decide to grow it.
-Follow our philodendron brasil care guide for everything you need to know to cultivate, care for and grow this incredible plant.
+Follow our Philodendron hederaceum ‘Brasil’ guide for everything you need to know to cultivate, care for and grow this incredible plant.

 Used to growing beneath the canopy of trees in the rainforest, these plants are perfectly suited to lower light conditions and warm environments – making them perfect for bathrooms, bedrooms, living rooms, shelves and balconies.
 (See more plants best suited for balconies here.)

-Although the philodendron has a habit of growing quite large, they’re quite happy to live inside a smaller container.
+Although philodendrons have a habit of growing quite large, they’re quite happy to live inside a smaller container.
 Grow yours as a tabletop plant, on a window sill or in a hanging basket.

 It is important to note that these plants are moderately toxic when ingested and, as such, should be kept out of reach of curious pets and children.